-- 1. To provide the knowledge required to analyze regional environmental questions and recommend solutions; - 2.
-To provide a working knowledge of the basic research tools in physical and cultural geography and in regional planning;

-- 3. To provide the analytical and technical skills necessary for geographical research including spatial and temporal analysis, mapping, and the interpretation of data; - 4.
-To provide computer analytic skills for mapping and data analysis.
+- 1. To provide a working knowledge of the basic research tools in physical and cultural geography, environmental research, and in digital cartography; - 2.
+To provide the knowledge required to evaluate and interpret environmental data, address and analyze regional environmental questions and synthesize and recommend solutions to a range of environmental problems; - 3.
+To provide the analytical and technical skills necessary for geographical research including; spatial and temporal analysis, digital and conventional mapping, and analysis and interpretation of data; - 4.
+To provide a range of computer-based spatial analysis skills using Geographic Information Science (GIS) and other techniques for digital mapping, data manipulation and analysis, and applications issues.